Simi Singh: International career

 In May 2017, Singh was named in Ireland's One Day International (ODI) squad for their tri-series tournament featuring Bangladesh and New Zealand.
 He made his ODI debut for Ireland against New Zealand on 14 May 2017.

 In June 2018, Singh was named in Ireland's Twenty20 International (T20I) squad for the 2018 Netherlands Tri-Nation Series.
-He made his T20I debut for Ireland against the Netherlands on 12 June 2018.
+He made his T20I debut against the Netherlands on 12 June 2018.
 He scored 57 not out on debut and became the first batsman to score a fifty on T20I debut batting at number 8 or lower.

 In January 2019, Singh was named in Ireland's squad for their one-off Test against Afghanistan in India, but he did not play.
 In July 2019, he was named in Ireland's Test squad for their one-off match against England at Lord's, but he did not play again.
 In September 2019, he was named in Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 On 10 July 2020, Singh was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.

 On 18 January 2021, against the UAE, Singh took his first five-wicket haul in ODI cricket, with five wickets for ten runs off his ten overs.
 On 16 July 2021, against South Africa, Singh scored his first century in ODI cricket, with 100 not out.
 He also became the first batsman to score a century in ODI cricket batting at number 8 or lower.
 In September 2021, Singh was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.

 In the annual ICC Awards in January 2022, he was included in ICC Men's ODI Team of the Year for the year 2021.